 Also consider: single-speed bikes are fantastic for flatter commutes and city use, as discussed in this article.
 And Brooklyn made a $400 Franklin single-speed, but regrettably stopped.
 Upright single-speeds are rare, but a good substitute is the Public Bikes C1 for around $450, depending on promotions.

-Norco made their name in the freeride and downhill mountain biking world.
+Norco made their name with a wildly popular freeride and downhill mountain bike line.
 As a Vancouver, BC-based brand, they were (and still are) all over the North Shore, Whistler, and most other MTB hotspots—especially in my native Northwest.

 It stands out as one of the only bikes on the North American market to use something close to Dutch-style geometry: basically upright posture, very slack head and seat angles, and a fairly long wheelbase.
-But rather than an ultra-burly steel frame with tank-like components in the Dutch style, Norco went a sportier direction with an aluminum frame and MTB-style components.
+But rather than an ultra-burly steel frame with tank-like components in the Dutch style, Norco went a sportier direction with an aluminum frame and some mountain bike-style components.

 How does it ride?
 Suffice to say that after buying one for my wife, I promptly got my own and had a blast on everything from weekday commutes to length gravel road outings.
 The upright posture and well-chosen handlebars (more on that below) make it supremely comfortable, but it doesn’t have the bloated and ponderous feel you might dislike about, say, an Electra Townie.